-The Virginia Department of Fire Programs (VDFP) will be the nationally recognized leader in enhancing the public safety of Virginia citizens and first responders.
+The Virginia Department of Fire Programs will strive to be the internationally recognized and trusted leader in providing fire and emergency services support to communities throughout Virginia.

 Office of the Executive Director

 Within the VDFP are the Office of the Executive Director, Administration and Support Branch, Training and Operations Branch, Training and Technical Services Branch, State Fire Marshal's Office and the Virginia Fire Services Board.